 In this paper we will revisit the first-principles derivation at the level of the path integral, paying attention to the sequence of approximations required to reach the standard form of the effective dynamics.
 These include the coarse graining procedure, the scale separation specified by a so-called window function and the parametrisation of the free UV vacuum sourcing the horizon-crossing modes.
 In particular, the stochastic noise is often taken to have a particular, universal amplitude, which we will see only arises in some very specific parametric limits.

 The article is organised as follows.
 In the following subsection \ref{sec:langevin}, we present the effective stochastic theory, and how it is applied to compute IR field correlators given an inflation model.
 Having described the objective of our discussion, we in section \ref{sec:QFTder} introduce the real-time QFT formalism for the problem at hand, and show how an effective IR theory arises (sections \ref{sec:coarsegraining} and \ref{sec:IReffective}) and how to interpret it as a stochastic theory (section \ref{sec:IRstochastic}).
 We reconnect to the standard form of the stochastic noise resulting from the choice of a sharp window function applied to the field variables in momentum space \cite{Starobinsky:1994bd} (section \ref{sec:Starobinsky}).
 This allows us to identify the set of assumptions and approximations going into the derivation, and their validity.
 We investigate an alternative mode separation procedure at the level of the path integral in section \ref{sec:propagatordecomp}, and proceed to again derive the target theory, in the process identifying the approximations required.
-The procedure is illustrated and approximations checked through an example (Gaussian) window function (sections \ref{sec:Gaussian}--\ref{sec:gaussmode}).
-Section \ref{sec:noiseamplitude} represents the bulk of our analysis, where we for a selection of window functions compute and compare the amplitude of the stochastic noise, considering both massless and massive UV modes, dS and slow-roll spacetimes, and test the validity of the central assumptions.
+The procedure is illustrated and approximations checked through an example (Gaussian) window function in section \ref{sec:Testing}.
+In section \ref{sec:noiseamplitude} we compute and compare the amplitude of the stochastic noise for a selection of window functions, considering both massless and massive UV modes, dS and slow-roll spacetimes, and test the validity of the central assumptions.
 Conclusions are gathered in section \ref{sec:conclusion}.